Anti-Hungarian sentiment: Alliance for the Union of Romanians

-Ideologically, it is often described as far-right / radical right, with elements of revolutionary nationalism, Christian right worldview, neo-Legionarism, and populism.
-It also promotes unification of all Romanians, including unifying Romania with Moldova.
-Scholars see in AUR a recycling of interwar nationalist/legionary discourse.
-For example, MindcraftStories argues that AUR “reuses many of the themes of the far-right in interwar Romania.”
-During the COVID-19 epidemic, AUR used anti-vaccine and conspiracy theories together with populism, nationalism, and anti-establishment rhetoric to rapidly rise in popularity among the voters.
-From a socio-ideological perspective, it also draws on a reinterpretation of Romanian “national-communism” and sovereignty narratives.

 Analysts characterize AUR as xenophobic and nationalist, combining its Christian-conservative ideology with an anti-ethnic minority rhetoric.
 Party members often label Romanian politicians who represent political positions that are not sufficiently "national" from the AUR's point of view as "not truly Romanian."

 AUR and George Simion repeatedly turned symbolic disputes (graves, crosses, flags, autonomy demands) into national controversies that mobilised supporters.
 Valea Uzului (Úz völgye) is the clearest example.
 Rhetoric attacking UDMR and Hungarian cultural claims has translated into demonstrations, provocative symbolic actions and—in some cases—physical harassment by sympathisers.
 Monitoring groups reported an uptick in assaults and intimidation in 2025.
 As AUR gained seats and media visibility, its messaging helped legitimise more confrontational behaviour by supporters (football-related violence and street clashes are symptoms).